A McEliece cryptosystem using permutation codes: A cryptosystem on permutation error-correcting codes

 One obvious method to solve the nearest neighbour problem in $\widehat{H}$ is to enumerate all elements of $\widehat{H}$ and calculate their hamming distance from the ciphertext.
 This means that $\widehat{H}$ must be large.
 Its exact size requirement would depend on the level of security we are looking for.

-Another way is to enumerate all possible permutations within a distance of $r$ from the codeword $c$ and check if they belong to $\widehat{H}$ using the sifting procedure.
+Another way is to enumerate all possible permutations within a distance $r$ from the codeword $c$ and check if they belong to $\widehat{H}$.
 The complexity of this attack would be $\binom{n}{r}(n-1)^r$, where $n$ and $r$ are the degree and correction capacity of the group respectively.